awsdocs/aws-codebuild-user-guide/doc_source/sample-access-tokens.md

     Replace the following:
    +  *server\-type*: Required value\.
 The source provider used for this credential\.
 Valid values are GITHUB, GITHUB\_ENTERPRISE, and BITBUCKET\.
    +  *auth\-type*: Required value\.
-The type of authentication used to connect to a GitHub, GitHub Enterprise, or Bitbucket repository\.
+The type of authentication used to connect to a GitHub, GitHub Enterprise Server, or Bitbucket repository\.
 Valid values include PERSONAL\_ACCESS\_TOKEN and BASIC\_AUTH\.
 You cannot use the CodeBuild API to create an OAUTH connection\.
 You must use the CodeBuild console instead\.
    +  *should\-overwrite*: Optional value\.
 Set to `false` to prevent overwriting the repository source credentials\.
 Set to `true` to overwrite the repository source credentials\.
 The default value is `true`\.
    +  *token*: Required value\.
-For GitHub or GitHub Enterprise, this is the personal access token\.
+For GitHub or GitHub Enterprise Server, this is the personal access token\.
 For Bitbucket, this is the app password\.
    +  *username*: Optional value\.
 The Bitbucket user name when authType is BASIC\_AUTH\.
 This parameter is ignored for other types of source providers or connections\.

 1. To connect your account with an access token, switch to the directory that contains the `import-source-credentials.json` file you saved in step 1 and run the import\-source\-credentials command again\.